Recovery is Possible

 Eating disorder treatment depends on your disorder and your symptoms.
 There are typically four tiers of treatment offered to Canadians in specialized facilities for those suffering from eating disorders.

-• Residential Treatment: The individual stays in a home-like setting where they receive meal-time supervision and participate in various forms of psychological therapy as well as receive nutritional guidance and counselling from a dietician.
-There are currently no residential treatment programs offered in Alberta.
+Live-In Treatment: The individual stays in a home-like setting where they receive meal-time supervision and participate in various forms of counselling and professional guidance from a registered dietician.
+Explore our live-in recovery centre here.

 Nutrition